JNU retains second position among universities in NIRF rankings | Education

 - India

-Jawaharlal Nehru University (JNU) retained its second position among universities in the NIRF rankings, with Vice Chancellor Santishree D Pandit saying the varsity has the ''best'' faculty members as well as students.
+Jawaharlal Nehru University (JNU) has retained its second position among universities in the NIRF rankings, with Vice Chancellor Santishree D Pandit saying the university has the ''best'' faculty members as well as students.

 ''JNU has the best faculty members and students.
 People from all over the country come to the university.
 It is a centre of excellence with empathy,'' Pandit told PTI.